Ultimate List of Useful Tips to Save Water While RVing

 Using dry shampoo has the added benefit of not only saving water but also saving your RV power since you won’t need to use the hair dryer.
 Win, win baby!

-Use Makeup Wipes
+Use Makeup and Body Wipes

 We know all you Southern ladies are not going to go to the game without makeup on!
 We won’t even try to convince you that you should.